Kaine-R/AIProject/README.md

 ### Pygame Tips:

-All objects that are bing displayed have a "rect"
+All objects that are being displayed have a "rect".

 You can use this to get several things:
 ```python